-Digital Jersey alone ran 190 events, with 3000 attendees in 2018, but networking groups are also popular in Jersey.
-The most popular meetup is TEKEX, a networking group aimed at bringing like minded business people together in the digital arena, and with an aim of accelerating digital business in Jersey.
+Networking groups are popular in Jersey, the most popular meetup being TEKEX, a networking group aimed at bringing like minded business people together in the digital arena, and with an aim of accelerating digital business in Jersey.
 Tech Tribes was also popular and as was Channel Islands Alteryx User Group, a group focusing on software designed to make advanced analytics accessible to any data worker.

 There also is a growing movement to promote diversity, with a number of initiatives aiming to reduce the gap between men and women’s employment in the sector: for example Women in Tech Jersey and Beaulieu Institute of Technology.